Configuration

 Authentication

-Authentication settings for clients are required; the Sync Server won't start without.
+Authentication settings for clients are required; the Sync Server won't start without them.
 If you try, it should look something like this:

 $ ./sync-server --model=objectbox-model.json